-Organic waste is collected every Wednesday during summer, from May 1 to October 30, 2019.
-During winter, from November 6, 2019 to the end of March 2020, it is collected every two weeks.
+Organic waste is collected every Wednesday during summer, from April 8 to October 28, 2020.
+During winter, it is collected every two weeks.

-In 2019, only single-family homes, buildings with 8 dwelling units or fewer, school, and municipal buildings will have access to the organic waste collection service.
+For now, only single-family homes, buildings with 8 dwelling units or fewer, school, and municipal buildings have access to the organic waste collection service.

 Not your turn yet?

 Four community composters are available in local parks.
 You can also buy a home composter for a cost of only $25 (maximum of two composters per household).
 These home composters are available now at City Hall (55 Argyle Street) until stocks run out.

 To allow residents who are not part of the first phase of the organic waste collection to be able to take part in the service, the Ville de Saint-Lambert is pleased to provide them with five voluntary organic waste repositories.

 - At the recreation centre (600 Oak Avenue - on the Lespérance Street side of the building

 - In the De Navarre Park (De Navarre Avenue)